nicolaspiconriwi/Ritchie---nodeJS/03 - week-2/day-2/worskshop/NodeJS_Logistics_Management_Workshop.md

 - You must use the `fs` module to read and write files.
 - You must use middleware to handle errors and secure the API.
 - You must differentiate between development and production dependencies.
+- You must differentiate the variety of status codes.

 ## Resources